List of least used railway stations of Great Britain: Statistics

+Period between 2023 and 2024

+Denton was announced as being the least used station that was open throughout the year for the second year in a row.
+The statistics for this year showed the top five least used stations to be:

+Period between 2022 and 2023

+The data between April 2022 and March 2023 was the first set of data with all stations having at least 1 passenger since the 2019/2020 period.
+The least used station in the whole country for this period was Teesside Airport, which had 2 passengers due to the platforms being closed over safety fears in May 2022.
+Ordinarily, the station would only have 1 train a week, on a Sunday.
+The statistics for this period showed the top five least used stations to be:

 Period between 2021 and 2022

 Zero stations

-The only station to receive zero passengers in this period was Heathrow Terminal 4, which was due to its closure between 9 May 2020 and 14 June 2022 due to of the COVID-19 pandemic.
+The only station to receive zero passengers in this period was Heathrow Terminal 4, which was due to its closure between 9 May 2020 and 14 June 2022 as a result of the COVID-19 pandemic.

 Stations above zero

 The least used station in this statistic period was Elton & Orston, which is in that position for the first time.
-Interestingly, Kirton Lindsey maintained its position at number 5 for the second year running.
+Kirton Lindsey maintained its position at number 5 for the second year running.
 Stanlow & Thornton had its services suspended in February 2022 (before the end of the year) due to safety concerns about the footbridge.
-Teesside Airport's services were suspended after the end of the year, and - whilst this did not affect these statistics - this may affect its passenger numbers for next year.
+Teesside Airport's services were suspended after the end of the year, and - whilst this did not affect these statistics - this was thought it might affect its passenger numbers for next year.
 Other than Heathrow, the statistics for this period showed the top five least used stations to be:

 Period between 2020 and 2021

 COVID-19

 The COVID-19 pandemic has had a great effect on the railway network in Great Britain.
 Usage fell approximately 78% in the period between April 2020 and March 2021.
 Some stations were even closed for long periods of time due to inability to social distance, caused by short platforms.